-With the release of the Specialist Disability Accommodation (SDA) Policy Framework, the NDIA clearly set the parameters for these services.Here is how specialist Disability Accommodation Providers can manage their financial risk.
+With the release of the Specialist Disability Accommodation (SDA) Policy Framework, the NDIA clearly set the parameters for these services.Here is how Specialist Disability Accommodation Providers can manage their financial risk.

 While the sector welcomes this provision, one risk in particular, has become apparent.
 The release of the housing policy paper states that providers will only be paid if an National Disability Insurance Service (NDIS) participant with an SDA (Specialist Disability Accommodation) payment is actually residing in their dwelling.
 Of course, this presents a huge financial risk for the provider who has constructed or leased the property.

-Specialist NDIS Accommodation Need to Prepare
+Specialist Disability Accommodation Need to Prepare

 The serious nature of this issue brings into focus the need for a robust and systematic approach to financial risk underpinned by the need for accurate cash flow forecasting.

-Organisations such as Specialist NDIS Accommodation Providers deliver such niche services within the NDIS environment.
+Organisations such as Specialist Disability Accommodation Providers deliver such niche services within the NDIS environment.
 They are going to have to take a serious look at their ongoing cash flow position and ensure they build contingencies around the possibility of vacancies.
 The practice of scenario planning should be considered.
 Look to prepare a number of best, worst and alternative type budgets and insert these into your forecasting engine.
 The outputs can provide a valuable perspective when considering ‘what if?”
 How often do you hear the pained comment “if only I had more time…”.
 Well accurate projections of your cash position can give you MORE TIME.

 3-Month Cash Reserves